daizutabi/ivory/docs/tutorial/data.md

 next(iter(dataloaders.train))
 ```

 Returned samples are `torch.Tensor` instead of `np.ndarray`.
-We can use these tensors as inputs of a model.
+We can use these tensors as inputs for a PyTorch model.